Remember back when Facebook pages were simple places where you could Like a business to follow them?

 Another thing you can do is to use Sponsored Posts to bring extra functionality from your business page to your fans’ feeds.

 Have you seen Facebook Advertise that include the Shop Now button or other calls to action buttons?

 This is a great way to incite action at the moment of discovery, which is when your fan (or a targeted customer) is scrolling through his or her feed.

 Here’s what Holiday Inn serves up in my feed, complete with the Book Now button to make it as convenient for me as possible:

-This type of content is only possible in Sponsored Posts, so you should test and see which types of functionalities work with your audience and product offerings.
+This type of content is only possible when you advertise on Facebook, in Sponsored Posts, so you should test and see which types of functionalities work with your audience and product offerings.